LightningCreations/Governance/admin/separation-of-admin-powers.md

 This rule shall not apply if:

 1. Any Admin has Abstained or Conditionally approved and, as part of that action, filed a conditional dissent, unless the admin explicitly consents to the waiver,
-2. The Motion for which this rule is applied was taken in public, and the motion by the team was not a public motion.
+2. The Motion for which this rule is applied was taken in public, and the motion by the team was not a publicly visible motion.

 Nothing in this section shall be taken to preclude the Admins from waiving an FCP in any manner already permitted by any rule or precedent.